Using MVP to test a WinForms app

 }

-The other way is to use dependency injection, where a framework like Unity resolves the dependencies for you.
+The other way is to use dependency injection, where you configure a framework to resolve dependencies for you, instead of having to instantiate everything yourself.
 That's much more than I want to go into here, but there's plenty of resources out there if you want to learn more.

 Now how does all this help with testing?